takanori-fujiwara/sensing-network/README.md

 How to cite
 -----

 S. Sandra Bae, Takanori Fujiwara, Anders Ynnerman, Ellen Yi-Luen Do, Michael L. Rivera, and Danielle Albers Szafir, "A Computational Design Pipeline to Fabricate Sensing Network Physicalizations."
-IEEE Transactions on Visualization and Computer Graphics, forthcoming.
+IEEE Transactions on Visualization and Computer Graphics, vol. 30, no. 1, pp. 913-923, 2024.